red-axe/am-editor/docs/plugin/tutorials-inline.md

 Whether to trigger the execution to add the current inline package, otherwise the package with the current inline label will be removed, optional

-By default, the `InlinePlugin` plugin will call `editor.command.queryState` to query the current plugin state (the node selected within the current cursor matches the node set by the current inline plugin) and the currently set `tagName` `style` `attributes` In comparison, if they are consistent, the effect of removing the current inline plug-in node will be executed, otherwise the effect of the current inline plug-in node will be added.
+By default, the `InlinePlugin` plugin will call `editor.command.queryState` to query the current plugin state (the node selected within the current cursor matches the node set by the current inline plugin) and the currently set `tagName` `style` `attributes` In comparison, if they are consistent, the effect of removing the current inline plugin node will be executed, otherwise the effect of the current inline plugin node will be added.

-If you implement the isTrigger method, you need to determine whether to cancel or add the effect of the current inline plug-in node.
+If you implement the isTrigger method, you need to determine whether to cancel or add the effect of the current inline plugin node.

 ```ts
 /**